 Patients with other underlying diseases such as diabetes, or certain blood or neuromuscular disorders, or those who require hemodialysis, should also speak with their doctor about whether or not they should receive the flu vaccine.

-If you think that you are at increased risk for developing flu complications, talk with your doctor.
+If you believe you may be at increased risk for developing flu complications, talk with your doctor.

-A few prescription antiviral medications are approved and commercially available for use in preventing flu.
-Those with a high risk of contracting the flu, such as health care workers, and those at special risk of complications should talk to their doctor about using an antiviral medication to help prevent the flu.
+A few prescription antiviral medications for preventing the flu are approved and commercially available.
+Those at high risk of contracting the flu, such as health care workers, and those at special risk of complications, should speak with their doctor about using an antiviral medication to help prevent the virus.

 In addition, there are a number of ways to reduce contracting and spreading respiratory illnesses like the flu:

 In addition, gastrointestinal symptoms, such as nausea, vomiting and diarrhea, sometimes accompany the flu and are much more common in children than in adults.

 Many people use the term "stomach flu" to describe illnesses with nausea, vomiting or diarrhea.
 Although these symptoms sometimes can be related to the flu, they are rarely the main symptoms of influenza, which tends to be a respiratory rather than a stomach or intestinal disease.
 Different viruses, bacteria or even parasites can cause gastrointestinal symptoms.